 If you’re interested in keeping your customers, you will want to monitor how satisfied they are with the service or products you provide, along with providing insights into why they may be leaving.

 We have spent many long hours honing our approach to customer support, but it paid off in the end – having gained 97% customer satisfaction.
-We were constantly striving for new ideas and methods of hot to improve customer satisfaction.
-If you’re curious how we did, it’s all here.
+We were constantly striving for new ideas and methods of how to improve customer satisfaction.
+If you’re curious about how we did, it’s all here.

 What is customer satisfaction?

 Customer satisfaction is a metric which measures how well a company, or more accurately, its product or service, meets customers’ expectations.
 The importance of customer satisfaction cannot be overstated.
-Establishing and maintaining excellent relationships with customers is the only effective, long-term strategy for businesses who strive to achieve high growth.
-Help Scout have found that 81% of companies providing superior customer experience outperform their competition.
+Establishing and maintaining excellent relationships with customers is the only effective, long-term strategy for businesses that strive to achieve high growth.
+Help Scout has found that 81% of companies providing superior customer experience outperform their competition.

 Happy customers can be equated to loyal customers.
 Once a customer places their trust in you and is happy with the service you’re delivering, they will not only continue to do business with you but will also be more likely to upgrade or try other services and products you may supply.
 At the risk of overstating a point successful companies never overestimate the importance of customer satisfaction.

 According to Harvard Business Review, acquiring a new customer can be anywhere from five to 25 times more expensive than keeping an existing one.
 So, focusing on customer happiness is not just some new trend that modern businesses are obsessing over, it is a viable profit-driven strategy.
 A study conducted by Frederick Reichheld, the inventor of the net promoter score, has shown that increasing customer retention rates by a mere 5% increases profits by 25% to 95%.

 Why is customer satisfaction important?